-Some time ago I wrote an article about Tim Ferriss’ book, The 4-Hour work Week: Escape 9-5, Live Anywhere, and Join the New Rich.
-My article questions just how realistic a 4-Hour work week is for must of us, and argued that achieving a 24-hour work week was more realistic.
+Some time ago I wrote an article about Tim Ferriss’ book, The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich.
+My article questions just how realistic a 4-Hour workweek is for most of us, and argued that achieving a 24-hour workweek was more realistic.

 Retirement as a goal or final redemption is flawed for at least three solid reasons:

 - It is predicated on the assumption that you dislike what you are doing during the most physically capable years of your life. this is a nonstarter--nothing can justify that sacrifice.